-3. Pay compensation to Mr H for loss he has suffered calculated in (1).
+3. Pay compensation to Ms R for loss she has suffered calculated in 1.

-Since the loss Mr H has suffered is within his pension it is right that I try to restore the value of her pension provision if that is possible.
+Since the loss Ms R has suffered is within her pension it is right that I try to restore the value of her pension provision if that is possible.
 So, if possible the compensation for the loss should be paid into the pension.
-If the redress calculation demonstrates a loss, the compensation should if possible be paid into Mr H's pension plan.
-The payment should allow for the effect of charges and any available tax relief.
-This may mean the compensation should be increased to cover the charges and reduced to notionally allow for the income tax relief Mr H could claim.
-The notional allowance should be calculated using Mr H's marginal rate of tax.
-The compensation shouldn't be paid into the pension plan if it would conflict with any existing protection or allowance.
+The compensation shouldn't be paid into the pension if it would conflict with any existing protection or allowance.
+Payment into the pension should allow for the effect of charges and any available tax relief.
+This may mean the compensation should be increased to cover the charges and reduced to notionally allow for the income tax relief Ms R could claim.
+The notional allowance should be calculated using her marginal rate of tax.